Jesubots/JesuScout/README.md

 ## Installation

 JesuScout is a web-app built with node.js, express, mongoDB, and more.
-Thankfully though, npm provides an easy way to install all required dependencies in one command.
+Thankfully though, npm provides an easy way to install all of the required dependencies in one command.

 ### Step one: Clone the repo
 - Click on the green icon, then press 'copy to clipboard'.